gabceb/node-encoder/README.md

 # Node-encoder

-#### Node server to encode audio files from WAV to MP3 and upload it to S3
+#### Node server to encode audio files from WAV to MP3 using SOX and upload them to S3

 ## Requirements: